chapel-lang/chapel/doc/rst/developer/bestPractices/GeneratedCode.rst

   from other C libraries and headers against which Chapel is linked (see the ``chpl`` man page for ``--[no-]munge-user-idents`` for more information).
-This can have the downside of making the generated code not correspond with the Chapel source in a way that can make reading the code, as well as debugging and profiling it, slightly more complicated.
+This can have the downside of making the generated code does not correspond with the Chapel source in a way that can make reading the code, as well as debugging and profiling it, slightly more complicated.
 Compiling with the ``--no-munge-user-idents`` flag can reduce the degree to which this is done (and for most programs,